GCYZSL/Audio_dataloader/README.md

    b. the output file name is in line 80: 'librispeech_tr100_cut'.

 3. Run run_dataloader to test. <br>
-   a. input_json in line 43 should be changed to the name of the output file generated in step 2.
+   a. input_json in line 43 should be changed to the directory of the output file generated in step 2.